little-bear-labs/ipfs-chromium/DESIGN.md

 * A list of gateways marked or segregated based on:
     * GOOD/BAD - whether the gateway has returned a successful http response during _this_ class's lifetime yet.
     * BUSY/FREE - whether an HTTP request to that gateway is outstanding
-* For each gateway, a set of failed requests (URL suffixes)
+* For each gateway, a set of TaskFailed requests (URL suffixes)

 ```mermaid
 graph TD;